Painting students develop skills in oils, acrylics, watercolors, encaustics, and mixed media.

 All classes emphasize individual aesthetic choices and expression, as well as the exploration of contemporary critical issues.

 You are encouraged to take responsibility for the definition and direction of your work.

 What You Will Study?

-Beginner painting courses will introduce the concepts and materials of painting, furthering your understanding of space, image, and color.
+Beginner painting courses will introduce the concepts and materials of painting to further your understanding of space, image, and color.
 Intermediate and advanced courses examine the properties and possibilities of modern media.